Cuts and changes in legal aid have led to an increase of the number of people who appear in court without a lawyer by their side.

 - Helping you keep track of deadlines;

-- Sharpen your public speaking skills so you may feel more confident and more relaxed if you have to go to a court hearing and address the judge.
+- Sharpen your public speaking skills so you will feel more confident and more relaxed when you have to go to a court hearing and address the judge.